astronomer/terraform-provider-astro/templates/guides/import-script.md

 .\terraform-provider-astro-import-script_&lt;version-number&gt;_&lt;os&gt;_&lt;arc&gt;.exe [options]
 ```

 To import your existing Workspace, API token and Team, specify those resources with the `-resources` option.
-The other option you will need to specify is `-organizationId`:
+The other option you need to specify is `-organizationId`:
 ```
 ./terraform-provider-astro-import-script_v0.1.3_darwin_arm64 -organizationId &lt;your-organization-id&gt; -resources api_token,team,workspace
 ```